OpenToAllCTF/OTA-Challenge-Bot/README.md

 5. Copy `intro_msg.template` to `intro_msg` and set a proper introduction message, which can be shown with `!intro`
 6. `docker build -t ota-challenge-bot .`
 7. `docker run -it --rm --name live-ota-challenge-bot ota-challenge-bot`

+## Using git support for uploading solve updates

+1. Copy `config_git.json` to `config_git`
+2. Configure the git account, the local repo and the remote path, which should be used to access your git repository

+Example:

+{
+    "git_repopath" : "/home/ota_bot/OTA_Upload",
+    "git_repouser" : "otabot",
+    "git_repopass" : "password",
+    "git_remoteuri" : "github.com/ota_bot/OTA_Upload.git",
+    "git_branch" : "master"
+}

+3. Update the templates in `templates` according to your preferences (or go with the default ones)
+4. You should be good to go now and git support should be active on the next startup.
+You can now use the `postsolves` command to push blog posts with the current solve status to git.

 ## Development